-There is a strong demand in recent years for Regulatory Affairs (RA) professionals at manufacturing or distribution sites within the pharmaceutical, biological, biopharmaceutical and chemical sectors.
+There is a strong demand in recent years for Regulatory Affairs (RA) professionals in Ireland at manufacturing or distribution sites within the pharmaceutical, biological, biopharmaceutical and chemical sectors.
 RA professionals carry out a pivotal role in the maintenance of compliance for the provision of safe and effective medicines.

 Applicants are encouraged to register and apply online via the Springboard website, see the apply now button above.

-This Specialist Diploma is available to graduates with a background in quality, manufacturing, pharmaceutical, biopharmaceutical or chemical sectors.
-It is for those with an interest in organisational improvement and development through the use of Regulatory Affairs tools and techniques.
 For graduates who would like to learn about the EU regulatory requirements, as well as the main features of the regulatory system in the US, which is the most important other jurisdiction for RA professionals based in Ireland.

 HOW IT WORKS